-- that they can understand.
-That's a conversation that

-While leaflets are available, these leaflets are

-normally given by a CNS and explained by a CNS, with

-the opportunity to go and read that and come back to me 10:26 and a telephone number.
-That's a human dimension of the Service that these people did not get. - 8 19 We shouldn't lose sight of the fact that the MDT Q. operational policy, which I opened to you yesterday, 9 put an onus on the MDT Clinical Lead, and the core 10 10 · 27 11 Nurse Practitioner, on at least on that piece of paper as I kept pointing out, to allocate the CNS.
-12 13 a point that, for example, you raise with Mrs. Trouton 14 or where did that point take you?

-DR. HUGHES: I took that point to make sure that nurses 10:27 Α. were available, but my personal belief is that the Consultant responsible for the care is the person responsible for referring a patient to a CNS, in the same way they'd refer them to an AHP if they needed that Service, or a social worker if that was needed.
-10:27 I think that -- my discussion with Ms. Trouton was, there's a high focus on availability of nursing in various areas of enhanced care where there's nursing ratios, and this is part of the Service where we found there was a nursing resource available but not used.
-10 · 28 To my mind, that's a professional nursing issue. seeking to see if it had been raised at the governance issues to her and it clearly hadn't, and then she was unaware of it.
+Τ that they can understand.
+That's a conversation that 2 probably needs to be taken over in an iterative way.
+3 While leaflets are available, these leaflets are 4 normally given by a CNS and explained by a CNS, with 5 the opportunity to go and read that and come back to me 10:26 6 and a telephone number.
+That's a human dimension of 7 the Service that these people did not get.
+8 19 Q. We shouldn't lose sight of the fact that the MDT 9 operational policy, which I opened to you yesterday, 10 put an onus on the MDT Clinical Lead, and the core 10:27 11 Nurse Practitioner, on at least on that piece of paper 12 as I kept pointing out, to allocate the CNS.
+Is that 13 a point that, for example, you raise with Mrs. Trouton 14 or where did that point take you?
+15 Α. DR. HUGHES: I took that point to make sure that nurses 10:27 16 were available, but my personal belief is that the 17 Consultant responsible for the care is the person 18 responsible for referring a patient to a CNS, in the 19 same way they'd refer them to an AHP if they needed 20 that Service, or a social worker if that was needed.
+10:27 21 I think that my discussion with Ms. Trouton was, 22 there's a high focus on availability of nursing in 23 various areas of enhanced care where there's nursing 24 ratios, and this is part of the Service where we found 25 there was a nursing resource available but not used.
+10:28 26 To my mind, that's a professional nursing issue.
+I was 27 seeking to see if it had been raised at the governance 28 issues to her and it clearly hadn't, and then she was 29 unaware of it.
 There was an issue known locally, which